Administering a Substance by Injection

 Definitions:

-Pharmacist: For the purposes of this document where the term ‘pharmacist’ is used it is inclusive of pharmacy interns and students, and subject to any terms, conditions and limitations on their certificates of registration.
+Pharmacy professional: For the purposes of this guideline, means a Part A pharmacist and/or pharmacy technician and is inclusive of interns, subject to any terms, conditions and limitations on their certificates of registration.
 Where this is not the case, it will be clearly identified.

 Guideline:

 A pharmacy professional is authorized under the Pharmacy Act to perform the controlled act of administering a substance by injection in accordance with the requirements established by O. Reg.
-202/94 (“the regulations”).
+256/24 (“the regulations”).
+To administer a substance by injection that is not authorized by the regulations, or if the requirements established in the regulations cannot be met, a pharmacy professional requires delegation of authority, such as a medical directive or direct order, from another regulated health professional.

 Pharmacists are authorized to administer by injection:

-• The pharmacist must comply with any limitation specified within the Schedule (e.g., for patient education and demonstration purposes only; must not be administered intravenously, etc.)
+- The pharmacist must comply with any limitation specified within the Schedule (e.g., for patient education and demonstration purposes only; must not be administered intravenously).

-• vaccine included in Schedule 3 of O. Reg.
-202/94, to a patient who is five (5) years of age or older
+- Vaccines included in Schedule 3 of O. Reg.
+256/24 to a patient 5 years of age or older unless specified otherwise:

 Before administering a substance by injection, pharmacy professionals must: